currinjs/CurrinJS/aio/content/guide/router.md

 {@a hero-detail-ctor}

-As usual, you write a constructor that asks Angular to inject services that the component requires and reference them as private variables.
+As usual, you write a constructor that asks Currin to inject services that the component requires and reference them as private variables.